frederic-perez/AmE-dictionary/data/idioms.md

 __it’s all good__ A phrase used to express general approval, unconcern, or disinterest.
 __it’s one of those things__
 __ivory tower__ An imaginary location where aloof academics are said to reside and work. _Why don’t you come out of your ivory tower and see what the world is really like?_
+__jam-packed__ :two::hammer: (jampacked)
 __Jane Doe__ An unidentified woman.
+__jarring experience__ An experience that creates an acute sense of shock, confusion, or bewilderment. _That car accident was such a jarring experience, I don’t know if I’ll be able to sleep for days._
 __jaw away__ :dart: To talk incessantly and/or at great length. _Whenever I meet up with Tammy, our “conversation” is always just her jawing away while I listen patiently on._
+__Jaysus__ Jaysus is an informal, colloquial form of the name Jesus, often used as an exclamation of surprise or frustration in Irish English. _For jaysus sake!_
+__jazz up__ To make something fancier, more festive, more exciting, etc., often through some form of adornment. _I’ve decided to jazz up my wardrobe with some statement shoes and other funky accessories._ _You need to add some excitement your story—jazz it up a bit._
 __jazzed__
+__Jekyll and Hyde__
 __jet-setter__ A wealthy individual who travels globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
 __jibed (at something/at doing something)__ _old-fashioned, informal_ To be unwilling to do or accept something: _she agreed to attend but jibbed at making a speech._
 __Jill of all trades(, master of none)__ A woman who is skilled in or adept at a wide variety of tasks or abilities (i.e., the female equivalent of “Jack of all trades”).
 If used with “master of none,” it implies that while competent in a variety of things, she is not highly skilled in a particular one.